Willard000/OpenGL-Terrain-Renderer-Editor/README.md

 ### Normal Map

 Normals are stored the same way as the height map.
-To calculated the normal we first calculate the face normal for each triangle then averaging the normals from all adjacent triangles to a vertex.
+To calculated the normal we first calculate the face normal for each triangle then average the normals from all adjacent triangles to a vertex.

-We pass the height and normal map as a texture buffer to glsl and acess the height and normal of any vertex with a function like this.
+We pass the height and normal map as a texture buffer to glsl and access the height and normal of any vertex with a function like this.

 ```glsl
 const int vertex_indices[6] = {2, 0, 1, 2, 3, 1};